Photo Coming Soon

 The Pomeranian is known to be a very healthy, hardy and long-lived breed.
 As with all breeds of dogs, however, certain health problems have been seen.
 The most common problems involve the teeth which must be cleaned frequently and maintained or they can fall out at a relatively young age.
 Other problems, seen in most toy breeds, are Luxating Patellas and Collapsed Trachea.
 Hypothyroidism is also quite common in Pomeranians and breeding stock should be tested for this.

 If you are considering the adoption of a Pomeranian puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the main General Information page.)

 Additional Health Resources: